 And I’m learning how to acknowledge those knocks, but not invite him in.

 What I want you to know about eating disorders is that it certainly isn’t a choice in any way.
 Living with an eating disorder is like having a mental battle going on in your head all the time.
 ED isn’t about vanity.
 People who suffer from Anorexia don’t see their bodies the way somebody who doesn’t have anorexia does.
 Because of that, we fear with every ounce of our being that we will get fat.
 Anorexia specifically is a biologically psychologically, sociologically, and spiritually grounded disease.
-Studies have shown through the use of MRI that the make-up of the brain of somebody with Anorexia is difference than somebody who does now.
+Studies have shown through the use of MRI that the make-up of the brain of somebody with Anorexia is different than somebody who does now.
 It truly is a mental illness.
 Society pushes the ideal of thinness at every corner making recovery even more challenging.
 Personally, I believe spiritual warfare is at play with my eating disorder.
 The good news is the recovery is possible.
 I am learning new tools to cope with my challenges rather than turning to ED.
 I am excited to get me life back and not be focused on every single thing I eat all day long every day.
 I am already much better thanks to TEP and my support team.
 I still have a long journey ahead of me, but I have hope now because I know recovery is possible, achievable, and attainable.

 What I want you to know about eating disorders is EATING DISORDERS ARE NOT A CHOICE!

 A lot of people out there think that having an eating disorder is a choice you consciously make.
 However, I definitely did not choose to have an eating disorder.
 People are genetically predisposed to getting an eating disorder, just like people are predisposed to getting diabetes or cancer.
 Sure, I did choose to restrict what I ate when I first developed an eating disorder, but now my eating disorder is trapped inside my head; it’s a separate voice from my own.